 - Assessing individuals for commitment purposes under Wis.
 Stat. ch.
 980.

 - Treating and teaching patients with a history of sexual aggression toward the goal of providing a safe return to the community.

 - Preparing individuals ordered by a court to be returned to the community in a manner that reduces the opportunities for sexually violent reoffending.

 - Researching the causes and treatment of sexual violent offenders.

 Commitment and release controlled by the courts

-Sand Ridge Secure Treatment Center has an average census of 350 adult men who are referred for possible commitment after they have completed their sentence within the Department of Corrections.
+Sand Ridge Secure Treatment Center has an average census of 330 adult men who are referred for possible commitment after they have completed their sentence within the Department of Corrections.
 Men are transferred to Sand Ridge Secure Treatment Center when the Department of Justice or a county district attorney files a petition for commitment.
-Commitment through the court process requires that the individual has a mental disorder that predisposes them to commit future acts of sexual violence.
+Commitment through this court process requires that the individual has a mental disorder that predisposes them to commit future acts of sexual violence.
 The individual also must be more likely than not to sexually reoffend in their lifetime.
 On admission, patients are assessed for cognitive and functional levels and level of mental disorder.
 Based upon this assessment, patients are placed in a treatment track designed to address individual treatment needs to lower their risk of reoffending.